An Empirical Bayes Method for Chi-Squared Data: From Problem Description to Statistical Modeling

-In brief, common alternative hypotheses for chi-squared tests and rotational invariance of normal distributions lead to noncentral chi-squared distributions with non-centrality parameter $\lambda$, which has intrinsic geometrical meaning.
-Moreover, the non-centrality parameter ranks chi-squared tests according to their powers.
-Based on these facts, if we would like to name one parameter as the `effect size' of chi-squared tests, the non-centrality parameter $\lambda$ is a very compelling candidate.
+In brief, common alternative hypotheses for chi-squared tests and rotational invariance of normal distributions lead to noncentral chi-squared distributions with noncentrality parameter $\lambda$, which has intrinsic geometrical meaning.
+Moreover, the noncentrality parameter ranks chi-squared tests according to their powers.
+These facts together provide compelling reasons to adopt the noncentrality parameter $\lambda$ as the {\it effect size} of chi-squared tests.

-Suppose we conduct a large number of chi-squared tests simultaneously and select a subset of large chi-squared statistic values.
-The usual estimates of the non-centrality parameter based on selected chi-squared values are subjected to selection bias and thus very misleading.
-In what follows, we propose an empirical Bayes approach to the problem based on the posterior mean and variance of $\lambda$ under model (\ref{model}).